Mespilus germanica: Taxonomy

 Until recently, M. germanica was the only known species of medlar.
 However, in 1990, a new species was discovered in North America, now named M. canescens.
 The loquat, Eriobotrya japonica, is more distantly related to the medlar than genera such as Crataegus, Amelanchier, Peraphyllum, and Malacomeles, but was once thought to be closely related, and is still sometimes called the 'Chinese medlar' or 'Japanese medlar'.

 Systematics

-Within the species M. germanica 23 taxa are distinguished, also compromising wild or semi-wild forms, ornamental and of different origin.
+Within the species M. germanica 23 taxa are distinguished, also comprising wild or semi-wild forms, ornamental and of different origin.
 Among them there are the following varieties: